balancer/docs-v3/docs/concepts/pools/CustomPool.md

 # Custom Pools

-- Actions: Sequence Diagram should be a standalone site under overview.

 Custom pools are smart contracts, which developers create to implement custom logic.
 The two main components a pool can implement are:

 - Pool math